mattcheah/davinci/README.md

 Support for Dreamweaver and Brackets to come.

 ## Installation / Setup

 Install the gem the normal way:

     $ gem install davinci

+You are now ready to use Davinci.

 ## Usage

-TODO: Write usage instructions here
+After instaling davinci, run it by simply typing `davinci` in the command line and follow the instructions.
+A command line prompt will show, asking you to choose the text editor you want to transfer your theme from.

+    What Text Editor are you currently using?
+    (1) Sublime
+    (2) Atom
+    > 1

+Enter 1 or 2 to select your text editor.
+The system will then ask for the theme file or theme folder.
+To figure out where this is, see the #Reference section.
+You may also use the example_files directory, which contains the default Atom theme "Atom-Dark-Syntax", and the default Sublime theme "Monokai".

+    Enter the full filepath of your Sublime tmTheme syntax color file.
+    If you do not know where this can be found, please read the documentation.
+    > /example_files/sublime/monokai.tmTheme

+Enter the path to your theme file or directory.
+The system will ask for an output text editor.
+At this point in development your only other option is the opposite of what you originally chose.

+    What editor would you like to move your color scheme to?
+    (1) Sublime
+    (2) Atom
+    > 2

+The system will output the parsed options into a theme template for your output text editor and place the file(s) into the /output/ folder.
+To add this newly created theme to your text editor, read the #Reference section.

+To exit at any time, press ctrl+c

+## Warnings

-## Development
+## Reference

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mattcheah/DaVinci_Text.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mattcheah/davinci.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License